stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ### Model Builder

-To construct a model we provide the ubiquitous builder which essentially a wrapper for a mutable list of vertices:
+To construct a model we provide the ubiquitous builder which is essentially a wrapper for a mutable list of vertices:

 ```java
 public class ModelBuilder {